Chapter 70. Other Provisions

 Derived from VR125-01-7 § 8, eff.
 December 12, 1985; amended, Virginia Register Volume 3, Issue 1, eff.
 November 12, 1986; Volume 5, Issue 2, eff.
 November 24, 1988; Volume 6, Issue 2, eff.
 November 23, 1989; Volume 7, Issue 4, eff.
 December 19, 1990; Volume 8, Issue 6, eff.
 January 15, 1992; Volume 9, Issue 6, eff.
 January 13, 1993; Volume 10, Issue 11, eff.
 March 23, 1994.

 3VAC5-70-90.
-Records to be kept by licensees generally; additional requirements for certain retailers; "sale" and "sell" defined; gross receipts; reports.
+Records to be kept by licensees generally; additional requirements for certain retailers; gross receipts; reports.

-A. All licensees shall keep complete, accurate and separate records for a period of two years.
-The records shall be available for inspection and copying by any member of the board or its special agents during reasonable hours.
-Licensees may use microfilm, microfiche, disks, or other available technologies for the storage of their records, and may store them off site, provided the records so stored are readily subject to retrieval and made available for viewing on a screen or in hard copy by the board or its special agents at the licensed premises between the hours of 9 a.m. and 5 p.m.
-At any other time of day, if the licensee's records are not available for inspection, the licensee shall provide the records to a special agent of the board within 24 hours after a request is made to inspect the records.
+A. All licensees shall keep complete, accurate, and separate records for a period of two years.
+The records shall be available for inspection and copying by any member of the Virginia Alcoholic Beverage Control Authority (authority) or its special agents during reasonable hours.
+Licensees may use any available technologies for the storage of their records and may store them off site, provided the records are readily subject to retrieval and made available for viewing on a screen or in hard copy by the authority or its special agents at the licensed premises between the hours of 9 a.m. and 5 p.m. or any time the licensee is open to the public.
+At any other time of day, if the licensee's records are not available for inspection, the licensee shall provide the records to a special agent of the authority within 24 hours after a request is made to inspect the records.

-"Reasonable hours" shall be deemed to include all business hours of operation and any other time at which there exists any indication of activity upon the licensed premises.
+"Reasonable hours" include all business hours of operation and any other time at which there exists any indication of activity upon the licensed premises.

-B. All licensed manufacturers, bottlers or wholesalers of alcoholic beverages shall keep a complete, accurate and separate record of all alcoholic beverages manufactured, bottled, purchased, sold or shipped by him.
-Such records shall show the quantities of all such alcoholic beverages manufactured, bottled, purchased, sold or shipped by him; the dates of all sales, purchases, deliveries or shipments; the names and addresses of all persons to or from whom such sales, purchases, deliveries or shipments are made; the quantities and kinds of alcoholic beverages sold and delivered or shipped and the prices charged therefor and the taxes applicable thereto, if any.
-Every manufacturer and wholesaler, at the time of delivering alcoholic beverages to any person, shall also prepare a duplicate invoice showing the date of delivery, the quantity and value of each delivery and the name of the purchaser to whom the delivery is made.
+B. All licensed manufacturers, bottlers, or wholesalers of alcoholic beverages shall keep a complete, accurate, and separate record of all alcoholic beverages manufactured, bottled, purchased, sold, or shipped by the licensee.
+Such records shall show the quantities of all such alcoholic beverages manufactured, bottled, purchased, sold, or shipped by the licensee; the dates of all sales, purchases, deliveries, or shipments; the names and addresses of all persons to or from whom such sales, purchases, deliveries, or shipments are made; the quantities and kinds of alcoholic beverages sold and delivered or shipped and the prices charged for the alcoholic beverages, and the taxes applicable to the alcoholic beverages, if any.
+Every manufacturer and wholesaler, at the time of delivering alcoholic beverages to any person, shall also prepare a duplicate invoice showing the date of delivery, the quantity and value of each delivery, and the name of the purchaser to whom the delivery is made.

-C. Every retail licensee shall keep complete, accurate and separate records, including invoices, of the purchases and sales of alcoholic beverages, food and other merchandise.
-The records of alcoholic beverages shall be kept separate and apart from other records and shall include all purchases thereof, the dates of such purchases, the kinds and quantities of alcoholic beverages purchased, the prices charged therefor and the names and addresses of the persons from whom purchased.
+C. Every retail licensee shall keep complete, accurate, and separate records, including invoices, of the purchases and sales of alcoholic beverages, food, and other merchandise.
+The records of alcoholic beverages shall be kept separate and apart from other records and shall include all purchases of the alcoholic beverages, the dates of such purchases, the kinds and quantities of alcoholic beverages purchased, the prices charged for the alcoholic beverages, and the names and addresses of the persons from whom purchased.

-Additionally, each retail licensee shall keep accurate accounts of daily sales, showing quantities of alcoholic beverages, food, and other merchandising sold and the prices charged therefor.
+Additionally, each retail licensee shall keep accurate accounts of daily sales showing quantities of alcoholic beverages, food, and other merchandising sold and the prices charged for such items.

 D. In addition to the requirements of subsections A and C of this section, mixed beverage restaurant licensees shall keep records of all alcoholic beverages purchased for sale as mixed beverages and records of all mixed beverage sales.
 The following actions shall also be taken:

-1. On delivery of a mixed beverage restaurant license by the board, the licensee shall furnish to the board or its special agents a complete and accurate inventory of all alcoholic beverages currently held in inventory on the premises by the licensee; and
+1. On delivery of a mixed beverage restaurant license by the authority, the licensee shall furnish to the authority or its special agents a complete and accurate inventory of all alcoholic beverages currently held in inventory on the premises by the licensee; and

 a.
 A complete and accurate inventory of all alcoholic beverages purchased for sale as mixed beverages and held in inventory at the close of business at the end of the annual review period;